Induction Hob Recipe: How to Pan-Fry Salmon (Crispy Skin Guide)

 Step 2: Preheat the Pan

-Place your pan on the induction hob and set it to a medium heat setting.
-Add olive oil and allow it to heat until shimmering (but not smoking).
+Place the pan on the induction hob over a medium heat setting.
+Add the olive oil and let it warm until it looks glossy and fluid, but not smoking.

-Let the salmon cook undisturbed for 4–5 minutes.
-This allows the skin to crisp up properly.
+Leave the salmon undisturbed for around 4 to 5 minutes, depending on thickness.
+This is what allows the skin to become crisp and golden.

 Step 5: Flip and Finish